-As you are into meditation, the teacher might ask you to notice your breath and the places on the mat or the bed which your body is touching.
+As you are into meditation for mindfulness, the teacher might ask you to notice your breath and the places on the mat or the bed which your body is touching.
 You would then be asked to relax each part of the body starting from the toes.

 2. Expressing Gratitude

-The guided meditation for sleep also makes you develop gratitude and appreciation towards life.
-It helps you bring more positivity into your life, which calms the mind and helps you sleep.
+The guided meditation also makes you develop gratitude and appreciation towards life.
+Moreover, it helps you bring more positivity into your life, which calms the mind and helps you sleep.

 To help you calm the mind and stop its habit of generating thoughts every moment, the teacher might ask you to start counting from 10 to even 1000.
-The counting has to be done backward and then you need to start it again.
+Furthermore, the counting has to be done backward and then you need to start it again.

 4. Body Movement

-If you are trying to get a good night’s sleep with meditation, then the teacher might invite you for some mindful body movements like tai-chi, or some light stretching.
+If you are trying to fall asleep with meditation, then the teacher might invite you for some mindful body movements like tai-chi, or some light stretching.

 5. Breathing Exercises

 Breathing exercises in guided meditation help regulate your breathing.
-You have to count each breath and slow it down a bit.
+Also, you have to count each breath and slow it down a bit.
 It sends a signal to your body that it is time to sleep.

-The guided meditation for sleep requires you to focus on an image or think of a scene and uses your mental state to induce sleep.
+The guided meditation requires you to focus on an image or think of a scene and uses your mental state to induce sleep.

 Your guided meditation teacher tells you to lie calmly up to a few minutes with minimal guidance.
-It helps you focus and relax after a busy day at the office.
+Moreover, it helps you focus and relax after a busy day at the office.

 Meditation goes much farther than just helping you sit in a cross-legged position and chant a mantra.

-Meditation for Sleep – The Two Major Meditation Techniques
+Meditation for Mindfulness – The Two Major Meditation Techniques

 1. Mindfulness Meditation

-The mindfulness meditation for sleep includes methods like mindfulness-based stress reduction and mindfulness-based cognitive therapy.
-It helps you overcome mental health issues like depression, which also depends on different mindfulness practices.
-You become more aware and present in the moment.
+Mindfulness meditation includes methods like mindfulness-based stress reduction and mindfulness-based cognitive therapy.
+Also, it helps you overcome mental health issues like depression, which also depends on different mindfulness practices.
+You become more aware and present at the moment.

 2. Concentrative Meditation

-This meditation for sleep technique requires your total focus on a specific object and leaving everything else out.
-The entire goal is to help you experience on what you really focus on be it your breath, a specific mantra or word.
+This meditation for mindfulness technique requires your total focus on a specific object and leaving everything else out.
+The entire goal is to help you experience what you really focus on be it your breath, a specific mantra, or word.

 Have you thought about practicing Vipassana meditation before sleep?
 It is time you understand what this meditation technique includes and how it can help you with a deep good night’s sleep.

 Vipassana meditation is a non-religious technique of meditation that is a part of the Buddhist tradition.
-It helps in removing negative thoughts and feelings by improving your self-observation and awareness.
+Further, it helps in removing negative thoughts and feelings by improving your self-observation and awareness.
 Meditation also strengthens your mind-body connection and that leads to self-transformation.

 The Vipassana meditation is a traditional form of modern-day mindfulness meditation.
-You learn to observe your mind, each thought and feeling without getting caught up in the drama.
+Moreover, you learn to observe your mind, each thought, and feeling without getting caught up in the drama.

-However, before we dive into how this form of meditation for sleep helps you enjoy a deep night slumber, let us first understand how you can practice the Vipassana meditation.
+However, before we dive into how this form of meditation for mindfulness helps you enjoy a deep night slumber, let us first understand how you can practice the Vipassana meditation.